In this article: Discover the best yoga poses for the Heart chakra and their benefits!

 4. Upward Facing Dog – Urdhva Mukha Svanasana

-The Upward Facing Dog pose is a powerful heart chakra-activating yoga posture that can help open and energize this important energy center.
+Upward Facing Dog pose is a powerful heart chakra activating yoga posture that can help open and energize this important energy center.

-In order to do the pose, you will need to start in an all-fours position with your hands directly below your shoulders and your knees directly below your hips.
+To do this pose, you will need to start in an all-fours position with your hands directly below your shoulders and your knees directly below your hips.

 As you are doing this, you should feel a stretch in your abdomen and chest as well as in your shoulders.